Activity Monitoring Introduction

 curl -X GET --header 'Authorization: Bearer TOKEN' \ 'https://api.kloudless.com/v1/accounts/me/subscriptions/default/activity' \ -G -d cursor='123456789'

-Kloudless allows you to create webhooks that notify the application when activity has occurred in the resource you are subscribed to.
-Kloudless webhooks are much more efficient than polling since Kloudless notifies your application when changes are present on an account.
-We highly recommend configuring webhooks for your Kloudless project for this reason.
-When that webhook fires, make a query for the latest activity on the cloud account.
-You can set up a webhook on the app's Activity Monitoring Configuration page.
+Kloudless allows you to create webhooks to notify your application when activity has occurred in the resource you are subscribed to.
+Kloudless webhooks are much more efficient than polling since your application is notified of when to query the list activity endpoint.
+For this reason, we recommend configuring webhooks for your Kloudless project.

-Rather than trigger queries for new activity by polling the endpoint for new cursors, or triggering queries by webhook notification, you can also check for new activity within a specific time frame.
-This way, you can manage batches of the activity data.
+Rather than triggering queries for new activity by polling the endpoint for new cursors or by webhook notifications, you can check for new activity by specifying a time frame.
+This method gives you the ability to manage batches of activity data.
 Currently, this approach requires admin cloud account access.
 Kloudless supports the following cloud services with this feature:

 - OneDrive for Business